cristhianjaramillo/cristhianjaramillo.github.io/_pages/cv.md

 ## <span style='color:#333333'>Professional Profile</span>
 <hr style="border-color:#000000; margin-top: 5px; margin-bottom: 5px">

-MSc Social Research Methods graduate from the London School of Economics and Political Science with a Bachelor of Social Science in Political Science and Government from the Pontifical Catholic University of Peru.
-Research Assistant at LSE, Junior Political Analyst at the Observatorio de Reformas Políticas en América Latina.
-Topics of interest include political parties, electoral reforms, and elections in Latin America.
+MSc Social Research Methods at the London School of Economics and Political Science.
+Bachelor of Social Science in Political Science and Government for the Pontifical Catholic University of Peru.
+Research Assistant at the London School of Economics and Political Science.
+Researcher for the Observatorio de Reformas Políticas en América Latina.
+Ex-editor-in-chief of the academic journals “Politai” and “Elecciones”.
+Proven track record in quantitative research, data science, web scraping, and data visualisation in Excel, R and SPSS.

 ## <span style='color:#333333'>Education & Qualifications</span>
 <hr style="border-color:#000000; margin-top: 5px; margin-bottom: 5px">